obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 Right click **Models** in Solution Explorer and **Add** a new **Class Library**.
 We'll give the name **Lead.cs** and press **Add**.

 We'll add in 4 pieces of information: The customer's name, phone number, the message they want to send as well as the result of submitting the form.
-This way the end user knows if it was sent successful or not.
+This way, the end user knows if it was sent successfully or not.

 ```csharp
 using System.ComponentModel.DataAnnotations;